Getting Started with ZK Chains

 • Install the dependencies for the zksync-era repo by following the instructions in the matter-labs/zksync-era project's Setup dev guide (you can skip the "Environment" section).

-Installing zk_inception CLI
+Installing ZK Stack CLI

 Setting up the Elastic Chain ecosystem